Reddick Allred

 Reddick Newton Allred was an American colonel and prominent Mormon pioneer and missionary who was quartermaster of the Mormon Battalion during the Mexican–American War.

 Early years

-Allred was born on February 21, 1822, before midnight, as the son of Isaac Allred and Mary Calvert.
-His identical twin brother Redden Alexander Allred was born after midnight the day after.
+Allred was born on February 21, 1822 as the son of Isaac Allred and Mary Calvert.
+His identical twin brother was Reddin Alexander Allred.
 Allred was baptized in 1830 and moved to Nauvoo, Illinois until 1846 when the Death of Joseph Smith caused all Mormons to be expulsed from the town.
 Around this time, Allred participated in the 1838 Mormon War and in 1843, married Lucy Hoyt.

 Mexican–American War

 After the expulsion of all Mormons from Nauvoo, Allred enlisted in the Mormon Battalion and participated in the Mexican–American War and marched to California.
 Allred served as quartermaster of the Battalion and would go on to participate in the Capture of Tucson.

 Pioneering life

 Around 1849, Allred traveled with his family to the State of Deseret within the Allen Taylor Company and served as captain.
 On August 28, 1852, Allred filled a mission for the Sandwich Islands and returned in 1855 within the William McBride Company.
 He later participated in the Willie & Martin Handcart Rescue 1856 to relieve the members of a Latter-day Saint Church stuck within the Wyoming Territory.
 In 1857, he married for the second time, to Amilla Jane McPherson, and was elected to his first term in the Utah Territorial Legislature.
 Allred moved to Nephi in 1858, then to Spring City in 1859, and spent the rest of his life living in either Spring City or Chester.